Tok-ra/dvz_wmac/readme.md

 3.5mm/yr for all polygons
 remove tank areas from MLR's input, the original setup might be reducdant

-# coarse model only has one resurface_file, but there're two resurface polygons #
-use two resurface file in the fine scale model, need check with MLR

 ##### 3.1.3 oppc period #####
 The recharge amount was adjusted based on the coarse scale model setup

-# coarse model only has one resurface_file, but there're two resurface polygons #
-use two resurface file in the fine scale model, need check with MLR

 #### 3.2 side boundary  ####
 ##### 3.2.1 pre_hanford period #####